taboca/docs/offers/README.md

      }'
 ```

-To ensure security, your secret API key should be passed as the element "fidel-key" in the HTTP header — check more about authentication and keys at [API Reference].
+To ensure security, your secret API key should be passed as the element "fidel-key" in the HTTP header — check more about authentication and keys at [API Reference - authentication](https://reference.fidel.uk/reference#authentication).
 All the offer parameters should be formatted in JSON in the payload.

 As required parameters, you need to set the `brandId`, an offer `name`, your `accountId` as the `publisherId` (get your accountId checking the raw objects in the Dashboard), a `startDate` at least three weeks from today, the type of offer between `amount` or `discount`, an offer `value`, and the `countryCode` where the offer will be available.
 The `value` is a percentage if the offer `type` is `discount` or a fixed amount in the local currency of the `countryCode` specified.